SomeDer/plan-maker/README.md

 ```
 * Instead of 10:00, you will see the time you ran this at.
 Run this 1 minute later, and each of the times should increase by 00:01.
 If you run this at 20:00 or later, then you will not see the last task, because there would not be enough time for it.
 * Notice that the "important" taks comes first despite being entered last.
 This is because it has the highest importance.
+* You can also add a recurring task.
+To do so, add an `-r` flag after it.
+This will result in the task being reset after its deadline is reached, with the same time until the next deadline (so the time between deadlines will always be your `-d` value).

 ### Adding Events
 * To add an event, run `plan event -n event -s 12:00 -e 13:00`.
 If your time is 10:00, then the output will be: